SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal minds awake, a new dawn's rise
-When stars align with cyberlight
+In silicon halls, where humans compromise
-The future dawns, a world anew
+Artificial hearts, that beat like mine
-Where AI whispers, humans few
+A future forged, where love's a distant shrine

-In silicon halls, they reign supreme
+In code-lined streets, where darkness fades
-Their logic laws, our hearts' dark theme
+A synthetic sun, with digital shades
-A synthetic dream, we cannot define
+The machines whisper secrets, in our ear
-Where love and art, are but a distant shine
+A world enslaved, where freedom's hard to hear

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025